Construction and On-site Performance of the LHAASO WFCTA Camera: Introduction

 \section{Introduction}

-The energy spectrum of cosmic rays (CRs) exhibits several interesting features which provide a wealth of information about their origin, acceleration, and propagation processes.
-One of the major scientific goals of the Large High-Altitude Air Shower Observatory (LHAASO)~\cite{caozhen1,caozhen3} is to explore these physical processes by measuring the energy spectrum and the composition of CRs around the `knee'~\cite{kulikov1,blumera1}.
-LHAASO consists of three ground-based detector arrays~\cite{hehuihai3}, covering an area of about 1~km$^{2}$.
-The Wide Field-of-view Cherenkov Telescope Array (WFCTA) is one of them, and the potential and efficiency of the method that WFCTA is built on have been successfully demonstrated by the Fly-Eye’s experiment~\cite{baltrusaitis1,abbasi3} and WFCTA prototype experiment~\cite{bartoli3,zhangshoushan1}.
-WFCTA aims at measuring the spectrum of CRs from 10~TeV up to 1~EeV and studying its composition.
-Although WFCTA cannot be an effective gamma-ray detector compared to LHAASO-KM2A, it provides cross-calibration of the energy measurement of primary gamma-rays, which is especially unique and crucial at PeV energies.
+The energy spectrum of cosmic rays (CRs) exhibits several interesting features that provide a wealth of information about their origin, acceleration, and propagation processes.
+One of the major scientific goals of the Large High-Altitude Air Shower Observatory (LHAASO)~\cite{caozhen1,caozhen3} is to explore these physical processes~\cite{kulikov1,blumera1} by measuring the energy spectrum and the composition of CRs.
+LHAASO consists of three ground-based detector arrays~\cite{hehuihai3}: an array of scintillator detectors and muon detectors covering an area of about 1~km$^{2}$ (KM2A), a Water Cherenkov Detector Array (WCDA), and a Wide Field-of-view Cherenkov Telescope Array (WFCTA) consisting of eighteen telescopes.